Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

+Finally, hyperspectral tracking and classification have recently gained attention through spectral-aware prompting. \textit{PHTrack} and \textit{SPTrack} integrate domain-specific spectral similarity prompts or spatial priors to guide transformer backbones, enabling them to better utilize rich spectral information in hyperspectral video and image tracking tasks~\citep{chen2024phtrack, guo2024sptrack}.
 In summary, these diverse applications demonstrate the utility of VPT for supporting flexible and modular model adaptation in remote sensing.
 It bridges data modality gaps, enhances domain robustness, and reduces computational overhead, positioning it as a promising paradigm for scalable Earth intelligence systems.

+Analyzing the adaptation strategies in remote sensing reveals a clear division of labor driven by the unique characteristics of geospatial data.
+VP has become the go-to strategy for precision-oriented tasks, such as instance segmentation and object tracking~\citep{chen2024rsprompter, guo2024sptrack}.
+The rationale is straightforward: satellite imagery is notoriously dense and cluttered; explicit pixel-level prompts (whether spatial or spectral) act as strong guidance signals, helping frozen models isolate specific targets amidst complex backgrounds where generic features might fail.
+In contrast, VPT finds its niche in high-level semantic tasks like scene classification and cross-modal retrieval~\citep{zhang2025rlita, zhu2024mvp}.
+Given the massive visual gap between standard ground-level pre-training data (\eg, ImageNet) and the ``bird's-eye'' view of remote sensing, injecting learnable tokens deep into the network architecture proves to be a more effective way to realign the global feature space for this distinct domain, all while bypassing the prohibitive cost of full-parameter retraining.